What is the tuition?

 Does the school have a snack and lunch program?

 SCVi offers a lunch program, which you can learn more about on the Cafe page.
-Our Cafe also has healthy snacks for purchase.
+For snacks, our Cafe offers healthy options for purchase.

 What school supplies will my child need?